 Burning the power cord often occurs with extension cables, where the cable remains coiled and heats up due to the consumption of electricity.

 A build-up of dust in the engine could be the cause of your circular saw suddenly stopping.
 Insufficient air or cooling can reach the motor region if it becomes clogged with sawdust and debris.
-Your engine will overheat and suddenly stop working as a result of this.
+Your engine will overheat and cause the circular saw blade not spinning.
 Dirt deposited on moving parts might also cause them to become stuck.

 The engine isn’t powerful enough: